 Even short port strikes can create freight and trucking challenges and shortages in key fleet needs, including new vehicles and replacement parts.
 While that is something to keep in consideration — and make a plan for — the likelihood of the strike resuming is not high.
 With a potential UAW strike looming on the horizon, however, fleets might want to take steps to prepare.

-Download your copy2.
+Get your guide2.
 Automation, Automation, Automation

 2025 could prove the year of substantial increases in automation — both in the fleet management industry and on the road.
 Many fleet managers have been working to up their process automation game using fleet technologies like management software and optimization platforms.
 While these technologies don’t automate every process, some managers have gotten creative and found workarounds that allow them to automate processes not currently addressed in the system, which signals a growing interest in this functionality.
 As fleets gain more ability to automate things like work orders, inventory resupply, reports, etc., they can save time and better ensure critical issues and duties are addressed.